 If they have that much of a problem with you backing off and needing time to heal, maybe they should have been more mindful when they did what they did to cause you pain and sever the relationship (in some cases, more than once).

 Whatever you decide to do, here’s what to keep in mind when your ex wants you back:

-Yes, this can take time to fully figure out, but if they haven’t changed (which takes something called time, commitment and a desire to change independent of selfish needs + the ability to view themselves and their actions in a not so positive light so that genuine responsibility and accountability can be taken), you’ll still be able to see the little pink/red flag remnants of selfish, hurtful and thoughtless behavior once they feel like they’ve secured friendship (at a very minimum) with you.
-Remember – you didn’t breakup just because.
-You broke up for a reason.
-Make sure that reason, and any “symptoms” of it, are no longer in tact.
-You need to identify what it is that you’re going back to and determine whether substance outweighs their empty promises (because until they’re backed up with actions, that’s all they are… empty).
+Yes, this can take time to figure out, but if they haven’t changed (which takes something called time, commitment, and a desire to change independent of selfish needs + the ability to view themselves and their actions in a not so positive light), you’ll still be able to see the little pink/red flag remnants of selfish behavior once they feel like they’ve secured a friendship (at a very minimum) with you.
+Remember, you broke up for a reason.
+Make sure that reason, and any “symptoms” of it, are no longer intact.
+You need to identify what it is that you’re going back to and determine whether substance outweighs their empty promises (because until they’re backed up with actions, that’s all they are – empty).